-- (IV) Disclosure of composition, responsibility and functioning of Remuneration Committee if applicable - 1.
-Information on Compensation Committee members
+(IV) Disclosure of composition, responsibility and functioning of Remuneration Committee if applicable

+1. Information on Compensation Committee members

-Term Qualification Red One of the Following Professional in Requirements, Together with at Least Five Years Work Experience depe nden ce Inf Position (Note 1) Name An instructor in or a higher position in a department of commerce, law, finance, accounting, or other academic department related to the business needs of the company in a public or a private junior college, college, or university prosecutor, attorney, certified public accountant, or other professional or technical specialists who has passed a national examination and Have work experience in the area of commerce, law, finance, or accounting, or otherwise necessary for the business of the company 1 2 3 4 5 6 7 8 9 10 Number of Other Public Companies Concurrently Serving as a Member of Compensation Committee Remarks Independent Director LIEN, KING-BIAU - - ✓ ~ ✓ ~ ✓ ~ ✓ ✓ ✓ ~ ✓ 1 Independent Director LEE, KUN-MING - ✓ ✓ ~ ~ ~ ~ ~ ~ ✓ ✓ ✓ ~ 1 Independent Director LIU, HENG-YIH ✓ - ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ 2
+1. Information on compensation committee memoris Term Qualification Requ e of the Following Professional quirements, Together with at Least Five Years Work Experience Independence Information (Note 2) Position (Note 1) Name An instructor in or a higher position in a department of commerce, law, finance, accounting, or other academic department related to the business needs of the company in a public or a private junior college, college, or university A judge, public prosecutor, attorney, certified public accountant, or other professional or technical specialists who has passed a national examination and been awarded a certificate in a profession necessary for the business of the company Have work experience in the area of commerce, law, finance, or accounting, or otherwise necessary for the business of the company 1 2 3 4 5 6 7 8 9 10 Number of Other Public Companies Concurrently Serving as a Member of Compensation Committee Remarks Independent Director LIEN, KING-BIAU - - ✓ ✓ ✓ ✓ 1 1 ✓ ✓ ✓ ✓ ✓ 1 Independent Director LEE, KUN-MING - ✓ ✓ ✓ ✓ ~ ~ 1 ~ ✓ ✓ ✓ ✓ 1 Independent Director LIU, HENG-YIH ✓ - ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ 3